gsleh123/EnergyTailLatencySimulation/README.rst

 b
   This is some offset for the power when calculating the power usage.

+alphaThresh
+  Setting for burst level ranging from 0 to 1. alphaThresh + betaThresh must always equal 1.
+Higher alphaThresh values correspond to less bursts of traffic.
+Thus, an alphaThresh of 1 leads to the normal Poisson Process. alphaThresh can also never be 0.

+betaThresh
+  Setting for burst level ranging from 0 to 1. alphaThresh + betaThresh must always equal 1.
+Higher betaThresh values correspond to more bursts of traffic.

 The problem_type and freq_setting is only useful for running the theoretical simulation to verify the results.
 Almost all other cases where we are going to extend the theoretical model will involve using optimal number of servers and optimal frequency, so we should just leave the problem_type and freq_setting to 1.